The PhotoHouse Story

 That same year Miriam Weissenstein dies at the age of 97 and was buried next to her husband in Herzliya.

-The PhotoHouse crew currently consists of 5 functionaries:
+The PhotoHouse team consists of 4 functionaries: